-Along the coast of Finnmark a residual current, the Norwegian Coastal current, comes from the Southwest and goes eastward into the Barents Sea (Midttun, 1989).
-In addition the tidal ellipse in this area is dominated by the East-West component of the current which undulates with a tidal flow of 0-10 cm s-1 (Gjevik et al., 1990).
+Along the coast of Finmark a residual current, the Norwegian Coastal current, comes from the South - West and goes eastward into the Barents Sea (Midttun 1989).
+In addition the tidal ellipse in this area is dominated by the East-West component of the current which undulates with a tidal flow of 0-10 cm s-1 (Gjevik et al. 1990).
 Current speed is a designation of the total transport of water masses per time unit, regardless of direction.
 During this study, the current speed showed a fairly regular cycle of about 12 hours.
-A strong influence of the tide should theoretically result in a 12.4 hour cycle, which means that the peak in the current should be delayed by about 10 hours over a 10 day period.
+A strong influence of the tide should theoretically result in a 12.4 hour cycle, which means that the peak in the current should be delayed by about 10 hours over a 10 days period.
 However, the time series analysis did not reveal such a clear delay.
-This could be due to westerly gale in the beginning of the sampling period but also the fact that the period of time was very short makes it difficult to distinguish between a 12 and a12.4 hour cycle.
-Anyway, in the sampling period, the peak in the current speed corresponds with the peak of light in the day-time as well as the drop of light at night.
+This could be due to westerly gale in the beginning of the sampling period but also the fact that the period of time was very short, makes it difficult to differentiate between a 12 and a12.4 hour cycle.
+Anyway, in the sampling period, the peak in the current speed corresponds with the peak of light at day as well as the drop of light at night.

-When combining the information from bottom- and pelagic trawl sampling with the diurnal patterns observed in the acoustic-recordings, it seems evident that the integrator values observed during the day are mainly from medium sized and large haddock, while they at night are from small haddock and redfish.
+When combining the information from bottom- and pelagic trawl sampling with the diurnal patterns observed in the acoustical recordings, it seems evident that the integrator values observed during the day are mainly from medium sized and large haddock, while they at night are from small haddock and redfish.
 Most of the medium size groups, which were observed in the bottom trawl catches, seemed to be hidden in the acoustic dead zone.
-This is in line with the observation that when the fish lifted up from bottom dead zone during the day, the acoustic values increased in the bottom channel as well as in the pelagic area.
+This is in line with the observation that when the fish lifted up from bottom and the dead zone during the day, the acoustic values increased in the bottom channel as well as in the pelagic area.
 Thus the main reason for the diurnal variation in the total integrator values were groups of fish which migrated up and down from the acoustic dead zone.

 Comparison of observed s_A values with those calculated from bottom trawl catches also confirms that fish missing in the pelagic zone tend to be in the acoustic dead zone.
-In addition, the two diurnal peaks in the acoustic values, could indicate that small and large fish (mainly haddock) conducted separate vertical migrations, alternating in opposite cycles.
-During the day large and medium size haddock were distributed from the bottom and up to 100 m above the bottom, but tending to descend towards the bottom at night.
-On the other hand, small haddock and redfish lifted up from bottom at night, while staying close to bottom during the day.
+In addition, the two peaks in the acoustic values during 24 hours, could indicate that small and large fish (mainly haddock) conducted separate vertical migrations, alternating in opposite cycles.
+During day large and medium size haddock were distributed from bottom up to 100 m above bottom, while they tend to descend towards bottom at night.
+Contrary, small haddock and redfish lifted up from bottom at night, while they stayed close to bottom during the day.
+Such migration patterns will result in fairly stable bottom trawl catches of medium sized and large fish, while the catches of small fish will show a diurnal variation.

-Fish migrating vertically often are in a trade off situation where the increased predation risk of being pelagic, particularly for a small, non-schooling demersal fish, has to be balanced against the increased feeding opportunity found in the upper water masses where the primary and secondary production takes place (Clark and Levi, 1988).
-For larger fish the predation risk is much lower and they can concentrate on maximising the food consumption.
-Consequently, small haddock and redfish could adapt a strategy where they feed pelagicly during the hours of minimum illumination when the predation risk is lowest.
+Fish migrating vertically often are in a trade off situation where the increased predation risk of being pelagic, particularly for a small, non-schooling demersal fish, have to be balanced against the increased feeding opportunity found in the upper water masses where the primary production takes place (Clark and Levi, 1988).
+For larger fish the predation risk is much lower and they can concentrate on maximise the food consumption.
+Consequently, small haddock and redfish could have adapted a strategy where they feed pelagicly during the hours of minimum illumination when the predation risk is lowest.